JATOS/JATOS_docs/versioned_docs/version-3.8.1/Reference_and_JATOS_API/JATOS-Results-Archive-JRZIP.md

 ## Introduction

 A JRZIP ("JATOS study results archive") is a file package format used to export results from JATOS instances.
 A JRZIP aggregates the results data, result files and associated metadata into one file for distribution.
 They are built on the ZIP format and have a _.jrzip_ file extension.
+Hence every ZIP unpacker can be used to get to the files.

 ## JRZIP File system structure